Public and patient involvement and engagement

-From involving patients in ground-breaking research to engaging the public in educational events, there are many ways we carry out public and patient involvement and engagement at all points in our teaching and research.
+From involving patients in our research to engaging the public at educational events, there are many ways we carry out public and patient involvement and engagement.

 Public engagement describes the ways in which higher education and research can be shared with the public, while involvement is an active partnership between research or teaching staff and patients or members of the public.
 Members of the public involved and engaged in our teaching and research are commonly referred to as public contributors.

 Involving patients and the public and sharing our knowledge is important to us because so much of what we do as a faculty, from teaching clinical skills to scientific breakthroughs in the lab, has the potential to affect the lives of millions of people both in our local communities and further afield.

 Anyone can get involved; whether you want to learn more about research and teaching going on at the University, or use your own experiences to help others, there are a number of ways you can take part.